 There are instances when reaching out to a professional can help fix dysfunctional erectile issues.
-If you haven’t experienced sex with anyone since you were married and you find someone you want to be intimate with, you typically want it to go well.
-No one wants terrible after divorce sex.
-That can just crush your ego even more.
+If you haven’t experienced sex with anyone since you were married and find someone you want to be intimate with, you typically want it to go well.
+No one wants terrible sex after divorce.
+That can crush your ego even more.

 In the meantime, seeing a sex therapist can help you get to the bottom of your intimacy and erectile dysfunction issues.